PetroMLAI/PetroMLAI/README.md

 ## Hi there 👋

-**🛢️⛽Petroleum Engineer  || Using Data Science 🤖🖥️📈 to Crack Shale Oil/Gas Recovery Challenges.
+**🛢️⛽Petroleum Engineer  || Using Data Science 🤖🖥️📈 to Crack  Oil/Gas Recovery Challenges.

 - 👯 I’m looking to collaborate on Reservoir Characterization & EOR ML/AI-powered solutions
 - 📫 How to reach me: petro2mlai@gmail.com